Human Body Activities for Preschoolers

 - Crying baby

-For this activity you will need some cotton balls (if using oils) and nine canisters.
+Our sense of smell is associated with our nose.
+When we breathe in we can smell the things that are around us.
+Learning Activity For this preschool human body activity you will need some cotton balls (if using oils) and nine canisters.
 Plastic canisters are recommended and you should poke three decent-sized holes into the top of each canister.
 Use a variety of scents for the children to identify.
 The following scents are recommended: